denten-books/plain-text/2-surface.md

 meaning-carrying units of Morse code could vary greatly with the vagrancies of the transmitting medium.
-Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient ciphering and deciphering of the transmisison.
+Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient ciphering and deciphering of the transmission.
 In a long-chain of mediation telegraph operator, code, and machine, the human posed a limiting factor.